-Not until business owners set out a long-term personal financial plan would it be sensible to consider business strategy, advises Xentum Managing Director Adam Carolan.
+Not until business owners set out a long-term personal financial plan would it be sensible to consider business strategy, advises Xentum MD Adam Carolan.

 It is noticeable that many company owners are obsessive about executing their business strategy yet lack a personal finance plan – and it makes no sense for owners not to review their own family positions in line with organisational goals, believes Carolan.
 “Few people address risk before they look at opportunity,” he commented.
 “People protect risk in their business but don’t necessarily protect risk in their personal life.
 So get your ducks in a row and have an idea of what life looks like after you’ve sold your business.
 It’s great to get the money, but what’s your purpose?
 Most people are driven by purpose rather than money.”